iamtheyammer/vite-plugin-node-red/README.md

 These files are built automatically using Vite (in SSR mode).

-Imports to NPM packages are **not bundled**, but they are transpiled to CommonJS.
+Unlike scripts linked from your HTML files, imports to NPM packages are **not bundled**.
 Since `vite-plugin-node-red` reads your dependencies and copies them into the generated `package.json`, when you run `npm install` (or `npm link`) in your Node-RED install directory, NPM will know what your code depends on and install those packages.

 ### [HTML Files](https://nodered.org/docs/creating-nodes/node-html)